Do Capacity Constraints Constrain Coalitions?: Existence of Strong Equilibria

 and the algorithm should have assigned $e'$ to agent $j$ (or a previous agent) instead of $e$.
-We get a contradiction, thus, $s$ is a SE. \end{proof}
+We get a contradiction and conclude that $\bm{s}$ is a SE. \end{proof}

-We now prove the converse direction, namely that for every non-SPP network, there is a CCS game played on it that does not admit a SE.
+We now prove the converse direction, namely that for every non-SPP network, there is a CFCSC game played on it that does not admit a SE.
 The key lemma in our proof connects us back to the two examples mentioned in the beginning of this section.
-The proof is deferred to Appendix~\ref{appendix-proofs}.

-\begin{lemma} A network is SPP if and only if it does not embed any of the networks depicted in Figure \ref{fig:non-spp}. \end{lemma}
+\begin{lemma} A symmetric network is SPP if and only if it does not embed any of the networks depicted in Figure \ref{fig:non-spp}. \end{lemma} \begin{proof} We first show that every SPP network does not embed any of the networks of Figure \ref{fig:non-spp}.
+Note that in a network of parallel paths, no node except for the source and the sink can have two edges entering or leaving it.
+Thus, a network of parallel paths cannot embed any of the networks of Figure \ref{fig:non-spp}.
+For an SPP network to embed one of the forbidden networks (the networks that appear in the figure), at least one of its subnetworks of parallel paths has to embed a forbidden network, which is impossible.
+We conclude that if a network is SPP, it cannot embed any of these networks.

+In the converse direction, let $G$ be a network that does not embed any of the networks of Figure \ref{fig:non-spp}.
+We prove that $G$ is SPP.
+It is proven in \cite{CongestionSE} that a network is SP if and only if it does not embed a Braess graph (Figure \ref{fig:non-spp}(a)).
+Therefore, $G$ is SP.
+The rest of the proof is by induction on the height of the construction tree of $G$.
+The base case is a single edge, which is an SPP network.
+The induction hypothesis states that every SP network that does not embed any of the forbidden networks and has a construction tree with height smaller than that of $G$ is SPP.

+Assume, by contradiction, that $G$ is not SPP.
+Since $G$ is SP, we know that either $G=G_1 \rightarrow G_2$ or $G=G_1 \parallel G_2$.
+By induction, we can assume that both $G_1$ and $G_2$ are SPP (otherwise, one of $G_1$ and $G_2$ is an SP network with smaller construction tree, that does not embed any of the forbidden networks and is not an SPP network).
+The series composition of two SPP networks is an SPP network, so it is impossible that $G=G_1 \rightarrow G_2$.
+Hence, $G=G_1 \parallel G_2$.
+If both of $G_1,G_2$ are networks of parallel paths, their parallel composition is a network of parallel paths, which is SPP.
+Therefore, one of $G_1,G_2$ embeds a series composition of a single edge and a parallel-edge network.
+It follows that $G$ embeds one of the networks presented in Figure \ref{fig:non-spp}(b)-(c).
+It is a contradiction, hence $G$ is SPP. \end{proof}

 Using Lemma~\ref{lem:spp-not-embedding} we can now prove the following.
 The proof is similar to that of a lemma proven in \cite{capacitated}, and is specified here for completeness.